The Course Creator Opportunity in 2023

-In addition to those numbers, consider that the online course marketplace Udemy currently claims more than 40 million learners – and it’s just one of dozens of large course sites that have been growing rapidly in recent years.
-(See a full rundown of e-learning statistics for course creators here.)
+In addition to those numbers, consider that the online course marketplace Udemy currently claims more than 55 million learners – and it’s just one of dozens of large course sites that have been growing rapidly in recent years.

 In other words, there is plenty of demand for online courses, and with the global pandemic having created a surge in e-learning that is unlikely to snap back to former levels, it’s a pretty good bet that online courses are a permanent part of the learning landscape in every field, industry, and part of human life – including whatever market you serve.